 Geographers, urban planners, architects, historians, and other researchers require access to primary source information about the city of Montréal.
 This is an annotated directory of services and information offered in the Montréal region.
 Please note that this is not an exhaustive list and more entries will be added.

-|address||100 Sherbrooke Street East.
-Suite 0500.
-Montreal, Quebec.
-H2X 1C3|
+|address||100 Sherbrooke Street East, Suite 0500|

 Héritage Montréal is an independent, non-profit organization dedicated to the preservation of Greater Montréal's architectural, landscape, and social heritage.
-Their Documentation Center is a unique reference library of heritage, planning, renovation, legislation and urban issues.
+Their Documentation Centre is a unique reference library of heritage, planning, renovation, legislation and urban issues.

 Heritage Map Collection - Conservation Centre